-Dr. Strauss is the Director of the Clinical Trials Group of the Laboratory of Tumor Immunology and Biology.
+Dr. Strauss is a Staff Clinician (physician) in the Laboratory of Tumor Immunology and Biology (LTIB).
+He is Co-Director of the LTIB's Clinical Trials Group.
 His clinical research is focused on the use of novel agents capable of inducing the immune system to recognize and kill cancer cells.
 Dr. Strauss is very interested in the use of these agents in combination with each other as well as "standard" cytotoxic therapies in an effort to improve their efficacy.
 Dr. Strauss also has an interest in using these therapies to help patients with the fewest treatment options, including patients with rare diseases.

 Open - RecruitingNCI Protocol ID NCI-18-C-0056Investigator Julius Strauss, M.D.Share this trial: Referral Contacts

 Contact Name Phone Number Cynthia Boyle 240-760-6006

 A Randomized Phase II trial of Standard of Care Alone or in Combination with Ad-CEA vaccine and Avelumab in Patients with Previously Untreated Metastatic or Unresectable Colorectal CancerOpen - RecruitingNCI Protocol ID NCI-17-C-0057Investigator Julius Strauss, M.D.Share this trial: Referral Contacts

 Contact Name Phone Number Sheri McMahon 240.760.7968